LLNL/blt/docs/api/target.rst

 NUM_MPI_TASKS
   Indicates this is an MPI test and how many MPI tasks to use.

-This macro adds the benchmark to the ``run_benchmarks`` build target.
+This macro adds a benchmark test to the ``Benchmark`` CTest configuration which can be run by the ``run_benchmarks`` build target.
+These tests are not run when you use the regular ``test`` build target.

+This macro is just a thin wrapper around :ref:`blt_add_test` and assists with building up the correct command line for running the benchmark.
+For more information see :ref:`blt_add_test`.

-The underlying executable, previously added with :ref:`blt_add_executable`, should include necessary benchmarking library in its DEPENDS_ON list.
+The underlying executable should be previously added to the build system with :ref:`blt_add_executable`.
+It should include the necessary benchmarking library in its DEPENDS_ON list.

+Any calls to this macro should be guarded with ENABLE_BENCHMARKS unless this option is always on in your build project.

+.. note::
   BLT provides a built-in Google Benchmark that is enabled by default if you set ENABLE_BENCHMARKS=ON and can be turned off with the option ENABLE_GBENCHMARK.

-.. note::
-  This is just a thin wrapper around :ref:`blt_add_test` that sets the CTest configuration to "Benchmark" to filter these benchmarks out of the ``test`` build target.
-It also assists with building up the correct command line.
-For more info see :ref:`blt_add_test`.

 .. code-block:: cmake
     :caption: **Example**
     :linenos:

+    if(ENABLE_BENCHMARKS)
       blt_add_executable(NAME    component_benchmark
                          SOURCES my_benchmark.cpp
                          DEPENDS gbenchmark)
       blt_add_benchmark(
            NAME    component_benchmark
            COMMAND component_benchmark "--benchmark_min_time=0.0 --v=3 --benchmark_format=json")
+    endif()

 .. _blt_add_executable: